 Discovery offers you many options for working with software.
-Two of the easiest and most convenient ways are using the module command on the command line and using the interactive apps on Open onDemand (OOD), Discovery's web portal.
+Two of the easiest and most convenient ways are using the module command on the command line and using the interactive apps on Open OnDemand (OOD), Discovery's web portal.
 If you need a specific software package, first check to see if it is already available through one of the preinstalled modules on Discovery.
-The Research Computing team adds new modules regularly, so use the module avail command to view the most up to date list.
+The Research Computing team adds new modules regularly, so use the module avail command to view the most up-to-date list.
 You can also try using Spack, a software package manager available on Discovery.
-Spack has over 5000 packages that you can install.
+Spack has over 5,000 packages that you can install.

-See Using Module for more information about working with module.
+Using Module For more information about working with module.

-See Using OOD's Interactive Apps for more information about OOD.
+Using OOD's Interactive Apps For more information about OOD.

-See Using Spack for more information about Spack.
+Using Spack For more information about Spack.

 You can also use Conda, Miniconda, and Anaconda to manage software packages.
-See Working with Conda/Miniconda/Anaconda for more information.
+See Using Conda for more information.